owntracks/recorder/doc/OPENCAGE.md

 Be aware that the Recorder uses the following settings: `no_record=1&limit=1`.
 OpenCage documents the first as meaning it will not log the request, and that protects your privacy.

+## With Lua

+There was experimental Lua support for OpenCage, but this is no longer necessary; we keep the following for historic purposes only.

 In order to use OpenCage with the Recorder using Lua, proceed as follows:

 1. Make sure you've built the Recorder with support for Lua